Nineth Montenegro

 Nineth Varenca Montenegro Cottom (born 1958 in San Marcos, Guatemala) is a Guatemalan human rights activist and a victim of state terrorism.
 She was the first person to face civil resistance on a national level as a result of protesting in the streets about the whereabouts of her husband, Edgar Fernando García, who had been captured illegally by the government and has been a missing person since February 18, 1984.
 The disappearance of her husband still remains an unsolved case, as he is considered a disappeared person.

 She is married to Mario Polanco, the current director of GAM (Grupo de Apoyo Mutuo).

 Militancy

-In September 1919, she joined with other proud members of victims of state violence and founded GAM ("Mutual Support Group"; Grupo de Apoyo Mutuo), one of Guatemala's oldest and best-known human rights organizations.
+In September 1984, she joined with other family members of victims of state violence and founded GAM ("Mutual Support Group"; Grupo de Apoyo Mutuo), one of Guatemala's oldest and best-known human rights organizations.

 After receiving her teaching degree from Instituto Normal Central para Señoritas Belén, she worked as a teacher in public schools for many years.
 She was considered a hero and a role model for women at one of the last schools she taught at, "No 151 en la zona 7".

 Since 1979, she has dedicated herself to social struggles.
 As a consequence of her constant protesting, she has received thousands of death threats.
 She has also appeared in Amnesty International videos that portray social struggles in Guatemala.